 Comprehensive government policy action is needed to address obesity and improve population diets in Australia

-The 2019 Food Policy Index Progress Update provides an update to the first index, released in February 2017.
+The 2019 Food Policy Index Progress Update provided an update to the first index, (that was released in February 2017).

-It summarises and assesses the actions taken by Australian governments in relation to the recommended policies identified in the 2017 report.
+It summarised and assessed the actions taken (up to the end of 2018) by Australian governments in relation to the recommended policies identified in the 2017 report.

 The 2017 Food Policy Index was the first comprehensive assessment of Australian governments on their implementation of globally recommended policies for addressing unhealthy diets and obesity.
 The 2017 set of reports included scorecards and prioritised recommendations for each jurisdiction (Federal and State / Territory).